Sinus pericranii: Cause

 The nature of this malformation remains unclear.
 Congenital, spontaneous, and acquired origins are accepted.
-The hypothesis of a spontaneous origin in the current case of SP is supported by no evidence of associated anomalies, such as cerebral aneurysmal venous malformations, systemic angiomas, venous angioma dural malformation, internal cerebral vein aneurysm, and cavernous hemangiomas.
+No evidence of associated anomalies, such as cerebral venous malformations, systemic angiomas, venous angioma dural malformations, internal cerebral vein aneurysms, and cavernous hemangiomas support the hypothesis of a spontaneous origin in the current case of SP.

 Mechanism

-Sinus pericranii is a venous anomaly where a communication between the intracranial dural sinuses and dilated epicranial venous structures exists.
-That venous anomaly is a collection of nonmuscular venous blood vessels adhering tightly to the outer surface of the skull and directly communicating with intracranial venous sinuses through diploic veins.
+Sinus pericranii is a venous anomaly where communication between the intracranial dural sinuses and dilated epicranial venous structures exists.
+That venous anomaly is a collection of non-muscular venous blood vessels adhering tightly to the skull's outer surface and directly communicating with intracranial venous sinuses through diploic veins.
 The venous collections receive blood from and drain into the intracranial venous sinuses.
 The varicosities are intimately associated with the periosteum, are distensible, and vary in size when changes in intracranial pressure occur.

-Diagnosis

 Treatment

-The surgical treatment involves the resection of the extracranial venous package and ligation of the emissary communicating vein.
+The surgical treatment involves the resection of the extra-cranial venous package and ligation of the emissary communicating vein.
 In some cases of SP, surgical excision is performed for cosmetic reasons.
-The endovascular technique has been described by transvenous approach combined with direct puncture and the recently endovascular embolization with Onyx.
+The endovascular technique has been described by a transvenous approach combined with a direct puncture and the recent endovascular embolization with Onyx.